 Not all actors take acting classes.
 Here are seven famous actors that never took an acting class.

 Many actors will tell you that you need to go to acting classes or attend an acting school to succeed in Hollywood.
-But, in a career that is unlike any other, does going to acting classes increase your chances of landing a role?
+Acting is a career that is unlike any other.
+So, does going to acting classes increase your chances of landing a role?
 Perhaps, but several A-List actors have never gone to acting school.
 You may just be shocked to find out your favorite star skipped the 5-hour class and went straight to set.

 Here are seven famous actors who never went to acting school.